 46. Facetime-like checkups without needing a doctor’s appointment.

 47. Full-body physical health scanners offering instant AI medical diagnosis, located in most pharmacies

 48. Intraoral cameras for smartphones for DYI dental checkups.

 Much like hot and cold running water, we will soon be able to “pipe-in” artificial intelligence to any existing digital system.

 49. Best selling biographies written by artificial intelligence.

-50. Legal documents written by artificial intelligence.
+50. Legal documents and research reports written by artificial intelligence.